web3/web3.js/docs/docs/guides/smart_contracts/smart_contracts_guide.md

 Initializing the Hardhat project will require responding to several prompts - select the default option for each prompt.

 After you initialize the Hardhat project, a number of new files and directories will be created, including a Hardhat configuration file called `hardhat.config.js`.
-Edit `hardhat.config.js` to include the [Web3.js plugin for Hardhat](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-web3-v4) and to configure the Hardhat development network's [mining mode](https://hardhat.org/hardhat-network/docs/reference#mining-modes) to produce blocks every 5 seconds.
+Edit `hardhat.config.js` to include the [Web3.js plugin for Hardhat](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-web3-v4).

 ```js
 require("@nomicfoundation/hardhat-toolbox");